aa-m-sa/boxbot/README.md

 ## usage ##

-This being heavily in development, you probably do not want to use this.
+This bot being heavily in development, you probably do not want to actually use this for anything.

 However, if you insist:
 Create a 'config.yaml' file, see 'config-example.yaml' for syntax.
-Run with by executing the script 'bin/gkctopicbot'.
+Run by executing the script 'bin/boxbot'.

 ## license ##

 If you managed to find *this* terrible thing, you probably could write a better irc bot by yourself, too.
-Do so.
+Please, do so.

-For completeness, however, I declare this project GNU GPLv3.
+For completeness' sake, however, I declare this project GNU GPLv3.
 Search internet for terms.

 Naturally, other licenses may apply to libraries used (Twisted and feedparser are both MIT Licensed).